NiryoRobotics/niryo_one_ros/niryo_one_bringup/README.md

 Note that you need to launch this file on your computer, with 3D packages installed.
 This will not work on the Niryo One RPI3 image.

+### niryo_one_bringup_minimal

+This is essentially just a loader for _niryo\_one\_base_ specifically for Gazebo simulations.
+This package might other be removed or updated to include all other necessary packages

 ---

 You can find more info about what the packages do in each package's README.